rcornwell/sims/README.md

    * Fort2 unfinished.

 ## i7010
+   * PR155 works.
+   * PR108 works.
+   * Most Diags appear to pass without serious error.
    * Protection mode has some errors left.
    * Protection mode does not handle setting H or L to 0.
-   * T020 tape diags fail.
-   * Disks may work.
-   * PR108 not tested.

 ## i7070
    * Will load Diags, need to remember how to run them to run